UPDATED ON JULY 21, 2020.

 Also, please let us know if you have a need or if there is a specific way we can pray for you by filling out one of the forms below.

-MARCH 15 UPDATES FROM SENIOR PASTOR JEFF JONES
+MARCH 15 UPDATE FROM SENIOR PASTOR JEFF JONES

 Dear Chase Oaks Church,

-We are moving online for a few weeks!
+We are moving online!
 In consideration of the public health concerns related to COVID-19, we will not be hosting weekend services (including Kidzone, Studio 56, and LIFT) at any of our Chase Oaks locations for the next three weeks beginning today, March 13.
 We will also not be hosting any onsite gatherings (e.g., groups, events, programming, and childcare) at any of our campuses through the month of March.

 Instead of the planned message I had for this weekend in our Ordinary Heroes series, I want to share a few thoughts about this cultural moment and the opportunity we have to trust in God during this time and demonstrate His love toward our neighbors.
 We will also share some other plans we have to stay engaged with you and your family during this season.
 Please join us this Sunday morning.